codicoop/boilerplate_django/README.md

 In previous versions the boilerplate included this package.
 Now the `mailing_manager` cannot be used anymore because of its dependency of the `mailqueue` package, which is discontinued.

+## Celery

+TODO: Documentation about the setup process, although it may go to the wiki instead?

+    poetry add celery redis